 “I got @ruuvicom tags to work with Apple Home (via Homebridge)!” - Community member Pakastin

-Turned old Galaxy tab to RuuviTag dashboard with Raspberry Pi 3 as webserver, appserver, and database.
+Turned an old Galaxy tab into a RuuviTag dashboard with Raspberry Pi 3 as webserver, appserver, and database.
 Now I can slouch on the couch looking at temps, humidity, etc. - @tkanstren

 RuuviTag is broadcasting löyly temperature and humidity at Sauna Arla in Helsinki.